 - Location aware services for requesting assistance

 For schools, an impressive reporting and management platform is available to help deal with any reports that come through.
-If you think your child’s school could benefit from this new app, advise them to visit the School Program page on the STOPit website.

 The Resources are Endless